MadGoatHaz/nebula-ausp/PROJECT_NEBULA_GUIDE.md

 *   **Case File #E: The `SharedArrayBuffer` GitHub Pages Failure**
     *   **Symptom:** Application worked perfectly on the local dev server but showed a black screen and failed to initialize when deployed to GitHub Pages.
     *   **Root Cause:** `SharedArrayBuffer` requires specific `COOP`/`COEP` security headers to function.
 GitHub Pages does not serve these headers and does not allow them to be configured.
-This caused the physics worker initialization to fail.
     *   **Lesson:** GitHub Pages is a simple static host.
-For features requiring specific server headers, a different hosting provider (like Vercel, Netlify, or a custom server) is necessary.
-The application was refactored to not use `SharedArrayBuffer` to ensure compatibility.
+For features requiring specific server headers, a different hosting provider or a non-`SharedArrayBuffer` approach is needed.

+*   **Case File #F: The Vite Worker Build Failure**
+    *   **Symptom:** The 3D animation would not play on the live GitHub Pages deployment, though it worked locally.
+The browser console showed the main script was waiting for a message from the physics worker that never arrived.
+    *   **Root Cause:** A series of incorrect attempts to bundle the web worker for production.
+Manual path construction and placing the worker in the `/public` directory led to a state where the browser was either looking for the worker in the wrong place or loading a stale, incorrect version.
+    *   **Lesson:** Stick to the standards.
+The Vite build system is designed to handle web workers correctly out of the box.
+The definitive solution was to revert all workarounds and use the standard, modern `new Worker(new URL('./path/to/worker.js', import.meta.url))` syntax.
+This allows Vite to correctly resolve and bundle the worker for any environment.

 ## 6. Future Roadmap

-### Phase 2: Leaderboard & Data Integration (Next)
+### Phase 2: Leaderboard & Data Integration (✅ Complete)
-*   **Status:** ✅ (Frontend Complete)
+*   **Status:** ✅ (Complete)
-*   **Objective:** Create the backend and frontend for a live, public leaderboard.
+*   **Objective:** Create a backend and frontend for a live, public leaderboard.
 *   **Key Tasks:**
     - [x] Implement a robust `SystemInfo` collector.
     - [x] Build a "Submit Score" UI flow.
-    - [x] Build a public leaderboard page (using mock data).
+    - [x] Build a public leaderboard page.
-    - [x] Display Top 3 scores on the main application page.
-    - [ ] Build a backend API and database for submissions.
+    - [x] Build a backend API and database (JSON file-based) for submissions.

 ### Phase 3: Capability-Aware Bonus Tests
 *   **Status:** 🔲 (Planned)